 Immerse yourself in the exciting hustle and bustle of Marrakech’s famous medina and the frenetic souk, but if you are like most new comers to this fascinating city, you will almost certainly want to take some time out from all the chaos, and if that is the case, then the charming Musée Berbère Jardin Majorelle is a great choice for such a break.
 Most of our Egypt and Morocco Tours include a visit Majorelle Garden, so visiting this charming museum will be delightfully convenient as well.

-Musée Berbère Jardin Majorelle is located in Marrakech’s much loved Majorelle Gardens, so once you have finished exploring the museum, you can also enjoy a leisurely stroll through the vast historical garden.
+Musée Berbère Jardin Majorelle is located in Marrakech’s much loved Majorelle Gardens, one of the best-know Morocco tourist attractions, so once you have finished exploring the museum, you can also enjoy a leisurely stroll through the vast historical garden.
 The garden is in itself a living work of art that was created by the very man whose art you will be admiring in Musée Berbère Jardin Majorelle.

 Although most of the paintings which are on display inside the museum were created by Jacques Majorelle, the original owner of the gardens and the villa in which the museum is located, there are some works which were done by other artists as well.

 During his life in Marrakech, Jacques Majorelle was immensely passionate about Berber culture and their traditions, and he spent much of his life painting Berber men and women.
 As a result, the Musée Berbère Jardin Majorelle is dedicated to Beber culture and traditions.

 Aside from the paintings which are on display in the museum, you will also see a beautiful collection of traditional Berber costumes; jewelry, craft-work musical instruments and more.
 The museum itself is not very big, but there is ample to keep you busy for at least an hour or two.